neiljc07/cat-loader/README.md

 ## Initial Setup
-On the config.json file, setup the API Key that you got from https://thecatapi.com/
+On the config.json file, setup the API Key from https://thecatapi.com/

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, run:

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+\